nitucatalin/Jaw_roboarm/README.md

 ros2 run giou_ps4 move_dynamixel.py
 ```

-Now will see a lot of informations about the status of the servomotors and the ros2 nodes, to see if everything started in order and properly and for debug.
+Now will see a lot of informations about the status of the servomotors and the ros2 nodes, to check if everything started in order and properly and for debug.

 ---